 How does a fuel cell work?

-The below table summarize the difference between battery and fuel cells:
+The below table summarize the difference between fuel cell and battery:

 |Battery cell||Fuel cell|